Colack/applesc/README.md

 Apples does things a little different than most languages.
 The syntax is designed to be easy to read and write, and to be easy to learn.

+### Indentation

+Apples does not require indentation, but it is recommended to use it to make the code easier to read.

 ### Comments

 Comments are started with `//` and end at the end of the line.